 - lettuce and those of its ilk (like salad mixes, leeks and celery), will only germinate at temperatures below 18 degrees Celsius (though you could pull a fast one on Nature by germinating seeds in the refrigerator, as I once did).

 - from seed (like onion), from bulb (like garlic, though it also grows from seed), root segment (like potato, turmeric and ginger), or rooting tuber (like sweet potato – though this little scoundrel will also propagate from cuttings, then sneak all over your garden when you’re not looking – this is one veggie that will propagate with complete abandon, even with no help from you).

 With all these complex permutations and combinations it’s no wonder that propagation is more an art than a science!
-For more detailed info on propagation of each type of veggie and herb, please click on the active links at Plantopedia.
+For more detailed info on propagation of each type of veggie and herb, please see my Plantopedia.

 © Mumbai Farmer 2013.
 Do not copy in part or whole without prior written permission from the author.
 Infringement of copyright will render you liable for legal action.